atishn/warshark/README.md

 5. goto localhost:3000

-You should also install nodemon and start the application with
+You should also install supervisor.

-nodemon server.js

 This will monitor your codebase for changes and restart the context.

+npm install supervisor -g

+start the application with
+sh start.sh

 Initial Version of API